AuraXenonMARL/Ma412/README.md

 3. **Model Training and Evaluation**
    - Each model is trained on a subset of the 100 most frequent labels
    - Evaluation metrics include **Subset Accuracy**, **Hamming Loss**, and **F1 Score (micro average)**

-4. **Hyperparameter Tuning (optional)**
-   - Custom settings can be applied to the neural network or Random Forest
-   - Adjusting number of labels or training samples can significantly affect performance and runtime

 5. **Result Interpretation and Comparison**
    - Final section compares the performance of all models side by side